open-crosspost/open-crosspost-proxy-service/memory-bank/activeContext.md

    - ✅ Converted existing Node.js code to Deno
    - ✅ Updated imports to use Deno's module system
    - ✅ Implemented Hono for HTTP routing (replacing itty-router)
-   - ✅ Update build and deployment process for Deno Deploy
+   - ✅ Updated build and deployment process for Deno Deploy

 2. **Platform Abstraction**:
    - ✅ Created interfaces for platform-agnostic operations
    - ✅ Implemented Twitter-specific adapters
    - ✅ Designed for easy extension to other platforms
    - ✅ Maintained all existing functionality in the new structure
+   - ✅ Created PlatformProfile interface for user profile operations
+   - ✅ Implemented TwitterProfile with profile-specific functionality

 3. **Authentication**:
    - ✅ Implemented OAuth 2.0 flow with PKCE